katieclauswell/portfolio/README.md

 ## Design

-Originally there were a couple API calls but those have since been hard-coded; I need to figure out a free way to host a backend.

-The window is composed of the following stack:
+The homepage window is composed of the following stack:

 - Webcam background and blue noise filter.
   - The webcam images come from the [Windy Webcams API](https://api.windy.com/webcams) (narrowed down by Oregon, Washington and mountain regions).
 One of the results is randomly chosen and a blue noise filter is overlayed on top to try and counteract some of the jpeggyness.